Lucifier129/react-imvc/doc/MIGRATION.md

 ## What' new

 * Support for Typescript.
-Intact intelligent code completion in `Visual Studio Code`.
+Intact intelligent code completion.

 ## How to upgrade